1996 Hemsworth by-election

-The 1996 Hemsworth by-election was a parliamentary by-election held in England on 1 February 1996 for the UK House of Commons constituency of Hemsworth in West Yorkshire.
+A by-election for the United Kingdom parliamentary constituency of Hemsworth was held on 1 February 1996 following the death of incumbent Labour Party Member of Parliament (MP) Derek Enright.
+Jon Trickett held the seat for Labour.

-The vacancy was caused by the death of Hemsworth's Member of Parliament (MP), Derek Enright of the Labour Party.
-Enright, a former Member of the European Parliament (MEP) for Leeds, had held the seat since a by-election in 1991.
+Enright, who was previously Member of the European Parliament (MEP) for Leeds from 1979 to 1984, had held the seat since a by-election in 1991.

-The result was a Labour hold.

 The election saw the first contest by the Socialist Labour Party, ahead of the party's official formation.
 Based in nearby Barnsley, the organisation saved its deposit, with 5.4% of the vote.